JordsCodes/surreal-estate/README.md

 Given the non-deployed nature of the app, the single-sign on service is currently restricted to test accounts (my own Google account).

-The user is however free to re-configure the Google Sign-On technology to allow  for this functionality:
+The user is however free to change the clientID to connect to their own Google Identity Services console:

 https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid